Grain-Free Dog Food Quick Picks

 About: CANIDAE Grain-Free PURE Duck & Turkey Formula is a no-nonsense, limited-ingredient food that’s made with a relatively small number of nutritious ingredients.

-Features: Designed for dogs suffering from food allergies or intolerances, CANIDAE Duck & Turkey Formula is a meat-rich food that doesn’t include any unnecessary items which may cause problems for your pup.
+Features: Designed for dogs suffering from food allergies or intolerances, CANIDAE Duck & Turkey Formula is a meat-rich grain-free dog food that doesn’t include any unnecessary items which may cause problems for your pup.

 In fact, aside from vitamins, minerals, and a few naturally occurring preservatives, this food contains only six key ingredients.
 This includes a few premium proteins (duck, turkey, and turkey liver), two different broths for flavor, peas to provide some carbohydrates, and a few oils (salmon and sunflower) for taste and fat content.

-This formula is designed to meet the nutritional requirements of dogs at all life stages.
+This grain-free formula is designed to meet the nutritional requirements of dogs at all life stages.

 First 5 Ingredients: